Skip to main content

 This mechanism ensures that:

-CCTP is a permissionless on-chain protocol created by Circle.
+CCTP is a permissionless protocol created by Circle.
 The trust assumption is on Circle as the issuer of USDC.
 If you already hold and use USDC, you are already relying on Circle.

 Supported source chains